Federal Student Loan Information

 FIRST... a Federal Perkins Loan (if eligible)

 Federal Perkins Loans are awarded to the students with the highest financial need.
 Because Perkins Loan funds are limited, recipients are selected by the University based on institutional policies.
 Eligibility for the subsidy -- interest payments on your behalf during in-school or deferment periods -- is based upon financial need, often medical students that apply for, and receive, need-based institutional financial aid will qualify.
 Because the federal government guarantees repayment, no collateral is required nor must a borrower have established credit. currently, the annual awards vary from $4,000 - $8,000.
+Due to Congressional action on December 18, 2015, the Perkins Loan Program is scheduled to end as of September 30, 2016.
+Only continuing borrowers will be able to receive a Perkins Loan for the 2016-2017 academic year.

 THEN...an Unsubsidized Federal Direct Stafford Loan